laravel/docs/homestead.md

 	composer require laravel/homestead

-Once Homestead has been installed, you the `make` command to create the `Vagrantfile` and `Homestead.yaml` file in your project root.
-The `make` command will automatically configure the `sites` and `folders` directives within the `Homestead.yaml` file:
+Once Homestead has been installed, use the `make` command to generate the `Vagrantfile` and `Homestead.yaml` file in your project root.
+The `make` command will automatically configure the `sites` and `folders` directives in the `Homestead.yaml` file:

 	php vendor/bin/homestead make